 Creatively I felt that I had to look back to move forward.
 I re-imagined three of my Hull documentary stories from 1983; 19-year-old rag & bone man George Norris, drag artist Kandy de Barry and the drinkers in the old fisherman’s pub, the Star & Garter.
 I edited and mixed my archive black & white images with newly shot digital colour stills, video, audio and text.
 This work led to a major joint exhibition and book with documentarian George Norris titled ‘You and Me in HU3’ early 2024.

-As a bit of background, I worked at Reuters for over twenty years, first as an international news photographer based in London covering news and sport around the globe, then, based in Singapore, as Chief Photographer Asia, shaping the news coverage of a diverse region.
-Back in London I managed 'The Wider Image', co-ordinating and mentoring photographers globally to produce in-depth visual stories, at the same time driving picture content on Reuters Instagram and Twitter feeds.
+As a bit of background, I worked at Reuters for over twenty-five years, first as an international news photographer based in London covering news and sport around the globe, then, based in Singapore, as Chief Photographer Asia, shaping the news coverage of a diverse region.
+Back in London I managed 'The Wider Image', co-ordinating and mentoring photographers globally to produce in-depth visual stories.
 Finally, I ran the Middle East and Africa, managing a team of photographers and editors, pursuing sensitive news coverage of a turbulent and often dangerous region.